 Constitutional Amendment Procedures

-- Constitutions need to be amended over time to adjust provisions that are inadequate, to respond to new needs, including supplementing rights, etc. Otherwise, the text of a constitution cannot reflect social realities and political needs over time.
+A constitutional amendment alters the content of a constitutional text in a formal way.
+Constitutions need to be amended over time to adjust provisions that are inadequate, to respond to new needs, including supplementing rights.
+Otherwise, the text of a constitution cannot reflect social realities and political needs over time.
 Yet the constitution also needs to be protected from short-sighted or partisan amendments.